Your step-by-step guide to building a Confluence knowledge base with Refined

 4. Customize the landing pages on your Confluence knowledge base site

-Refined Pages come to life in the Page Builder, where you can add and arrange modules to display Confluence content.
+Refined Pages come to life in the page builder, where you can add and arrange modules to display Confluence content.
 Modules are also tools to hone the user experience by highlighting important information and directing users toward frequently accessed or important pages, spaces, and links.

 Play around with modules using the preview functionality, which lets you review the front end of your site before publishing.